raymondcjyi/NoteHTML/README.md

 # NoteHTML
-Made for personal customizable note-taking on office computer
+Initially made for personalized and custom note-taking needs on my office computer.
+Sharing with everyone in similar situation